Bill to create crime prevention district around LSU passes through House, could cost business owners thousands

 "This would not prohibit or limit in any way the current law enforcement presence, it would just increase what is already there," Freiberg said.

-If approved by the senate, residents and business owners in the district will have the final vote on the bill.
+If approved at the Capitol, residents and business owners in the district will have the final vote.

 Trending News